 Generally, it will be easier for both parties financially to share the marital home as long as possible, if they can do so.
 As the case progresses, and as the parties narrow the issues and begin settlement negotiations, they will get a better picture of what their post-divorce financial position will likely be.
 For example, it may become clear that neither party can afford to maintain the marital residence and it must be sold.
 It is certainly easier to make decisions regarding post-separation housing when the parties already have an idea of the financial obligations they will likely have post-divorce (marital debts, child support, maintenance, etc.).

 Because of the potential financial implications of separation, it would be wise to consult with an attorney about the advisability and/or timing of your decision to move out of the marital home prior to doing so.

 Parental Responsibility/Parenting Time Considerations

-As long as the divorcing parties remain in the marital home, status quo is generally maintained with respect to the minor children.
-The parties typically maintain their regular parenting roles—the same parent takes them to school, picks them up, bathes them, feeds them, puts them to bed.
-Both parents get to see the children as often as before.
+As long as the divorcing parties remain in the marital home, the status quo is generally maintained with respect to minor children.
+The parties typically maintain their regular parenting roles—the same parent takes them to school, picks them up, bathes them, feeds them, puts them to bed, etc, and both parents get to see the children as often as before.
 However, when one party leaves the marital home, this is no longer possible and the parties must come up with a new parenting plan.
 Oftentimes, this is a serious area of contention.

-In situations where the parties are already in agreement how the parenting plan will look (where the children will primarily live, how many overnights the absent party will have, etc.), it is advisable to put that agreement in writing and submit it to the court.
-If there is already agreement on these issues, they will probably not have a great effect on the decision to leave the marital residence.
+In situations where the parties are already in agreement on how the parenting plan will look (where the children will primarily live, how many overnights the absent party will have, etc.), it is advisable to put that agreement in writing and submit it to the court.

 Also, when making alternative living arrangements, some thought should be given to the type of residence obtained.
 For instance, if the parties have three children, a one-bedroom apartment will probably not be seen as adequate living accommodations for overnight visitation.